For Israel's Future Borders according to the Bible, see Millennial Borders

 Today there is much dispute over the borders of the land of Israel.
 At one extreme some claim Israel should not even exist and for them the border issue is academic.
 At the other extreme, the 'hard right' in Israel claim all of the Biblical land established by God's covenenant to Abraham.
 Most governments outside Israel claim Israel has occcupied land illegally.
 What is the truth, and where will this dispute end?

-Video 1 below summarises Israel's legal right to settle in Palestine - anywhere between the Mediterranean and the Jordan, including all of Jerusalem.
-Video 2 asks the question "how holy is Jerusalem and the Temple Mount to Muslims and Jews?"
+The video below summarises Israel's legal right to settle in Palestine - anywhere between the Mediterranean and the Jordan, including all of Jerusalem.
+See also What is Islam's Connection to Jerusalem?

 During the seventh century Arab armies conquered most of the Middle East, including the land now variously called Israel, Palestine and the Holy Land (some 10,000 square miles).
 This area, including Jerusalem, became part of the Ottoman Empire and was largely under Muslim control until the early 1900’s.
 Over this period most of the population gradually accepted Islam and so by the mid 19th century the area was occupied by some 400,000 Muslims, 75,000 Christians and 25,000 Jews [World Vision].